smp79/v4l-updatelee/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

 file_operations defined on it.
 With respect to transporting raw IR and decoded scancodes to and fro, the essential fops are read, write and ioctl.

+It is also possible to attach a BPF program to a LIRC device for decoding raw IR into scancodes.

 Example dmesg output upon a driver registering w/LIRC:

 .. code-block:: none